9 Early Symptoms of Alzheimer’s Disease You Should Know

 - Be calm and supportive, and avoid accusing or arguing with them.

-Alzheimer’s Disease Symptoms Decreased Judgment
+Early Symptoms of Alzheimer’s Disease Decreased Judgment

 - Making bad financial or personal choices, such as wasting money, giving money to strangers or scammers, or neglecting their own needs or interests.